 I just wish they would drop the "stiff" formal product naming as in recent releases, "Adobe ColdFusion (2018 release)" and "Adobe ColdFusion (2016 release)".
 I suppose they have their Adobe-corporate legal reasons for that, but "Adobe ColdFusion (2021 release)" would be such an ungainly mouthful--which virtually no one else will use, opting for the simpler ColdFusion 2021 or CF2021, etc.

-But I think it seems safe to say that the next release will not be following the pattern of "every 2 years" like we had with CF2018 and CF2016 (and before that CF11 in 2014 and CF10 in 2012).
-That's a bit of a bummer.
+But I think it seems safe to say that the next release will not be following the pattern of a name change "every 2 years" like we had with CF2018 and CF2016 (and before that CF11 in 2014 and CF10 in 2012).
+That's a bit of a bummer, though if it's only the name it will just look odd, but if it does come out in 2021 somehow still, then the "pattern" of time between releases is "kept".

 Should be well worth the wait